Status and phase

 Known history of hepatitis B, hepatitis C, or human immunodeficiency virus (HIV) that is not controlled with treatment.

-History of COVID-19 infection within 4 weeks prior to enrolment and/or has persistent clinically significant pulmonary symptoms related to prior COVID-19 infection.
+History of Coronavirus disease 2019 (COVID-19) infection within 4 weeks prior to enrollment and/or has persistent clinically significant pulmonary symptoms related to prior COVID-19 infection.

 Active bleeding disorders.